Died aged c. 88

 John Wesley (1703-1791) lived here

-47 City Road, Islington, EC1, London, United Kingdom where he lived
+47 City Road, Islington, EC1, London, United Kingdom where they lived

 On this site The Revd.
 John Wesley (1703 - 1791) opened the second Methodist Preaching House in Manchester, 30th March 1781.

-Central Hall, Oldham Street, Manchester, United Kingdom where he opened the second Methodist Preaching House
+Central Hall, Oldham Street, Manchester, United Kingdom where they opened the second Methodist Preaching House

 Y Parchedig/ The Reverend John Wesley M.A.
 1703-1791 Sylfaenydd Methodistiaeth Pregethai ger y safle hwn ar sawl achlysur Founder of Methodism Preached near this site on numerous occasions

-The Verandah Restaurant, Bridge Street, Llanelli, United Kingdom where he preached near
+The Verandah Restaurant, Bridge Street, Llanelli, United Kingdom where they preached near

 The site of the Hockley Methodist Chapel opened 4th April 1783 by the Reverand John Wesley and the Reverand Dr Thomas Coke

-42 Goose Gate, Nottingham, United Kingdom where he opened and preached
+42 Goose Gate, Nottingham, United Kingdom where they opened and preached

 C. 15th century Faversham's principal inn, and main centre of its coaching trade.
 Preacher John Wesley stayed here in 1743.

-Market Place, Faversham, United Kingdom where he stayed
+Market Place, Faversham, United Kingdom where they stayed

 This was the home and apothecary of Dr John Ritchie died 1780 - aged 77 years.
 The Rev John Wesley MA stayed here during his frequent visits to Otley